kevinohara80/nforce/README.md

 * `loginUri`: Optional.
 Used to override the login URI if needed.
 * `testLoginUri`: Optional.
 Used to override the testLoginUri if needed.
 * `gzip`: Optional.
 If set to boolean 'true', then *nforce* will request that salesforce compress responses (using gzip) before transmitting over-the-wire.
+* `autoRefresh`: Optional.
+If set to boolean 'true', *nforce* will auto-refresh your oauth access token if it tries a request and fails due to an expired token.
+Only works with web oauth flows.
+Username/password flows don't return refresh tokens.

 ### createSObject(type, [fieldValues])